RememberOfLife/mirabel/README.md

 ## issues
 * security: incoming packets from the user on the server need to be sanitized
   * e.g. currently user can make server run out of memory and even just ouright force exit it
-* security/performance: a network adapter expecting more overhang data, can be tricked into listening infinitely on a dead socket
-  * e.g. send an event containing 1000B of raw data (but actually only send 1024B), server reads 1024B, tries to listen for 8B overhang and gets stuck
 * usability: when connecting to an invalid host address/port combination the connecting timeout can be ridiculously long
 * usability: all graphical scalings (imgui+frontends) are way too small on high resolution displays
 * graphics: when havannah game ends by network the hovered tile does not reset, probably goes for other games too
 * security: when the event struct is sent over the network, uninitialized padding bytes are sent too, leaks info
 * network: if we try to send data on a client connection that just closed, segfault
+  * could send an event to the send queue to make it deconstruct and release a closed connection

 ## todo
 * add connection state display + handling to connections window